datnguyenminh/datnguyenminh.github.io/_pages/about.md

 **Favorite Quote**
-- "There is no substitute for hard work."" - Thomas A. Edison
+- "There is no substitute for hard work." - Thomas A. Edison

 **Recent News**